voldien/naive-crc-analysis/README.md

 make
 ```

-The executable can be located in the bin directory as *Analysis*.
+The executable can be located in the bin directory as *CRCAnalysis*.

 ## Examples